 We did our barbecue and duly wrapped pieces of meat with kimchi, radish and sauces into a perilla leaf.
 It tasted really good.
 The leaf has an aromatic minty scent with a herby taste.
 I actually preferred it to the crisp iceberg lettuce.
 Peter also love the perilla leaves.
 I think we would use more of it in the future.

 Perilla apparently is a member of the mint family.
 It grows from seed and very easy to cultivate.
 But where can you get the seeds?!!!
-If you are from the UK and know when to get them in London, please kindly let us know!!!
+If you are from the UK and know where to get them in London, please kindly let us know!!!

 bbq pork wrapped in perilla leaf, photo by PH Morton